Story brought to you exclusively by Nevada Magazine

 The back roads are generally fine in the summer, but muddy and not recommended in wet weather.
 Few of the roads I am going to describe require four-wheel drive.
 Travel with another vehicle if you can, or tell someone your itinerary and stick to the plan.

-This year marks the 100th anniversary of the Lincoln Highway, but I fear the grand old road is fading from our collective memories.
-I want to remedy that.
-I urge you to get off the pavement for a while and experience a little of what traveling was like 100 years ago.
+I urge you to get off the pavement for a while and experience a little of what traveling was like more than 100 years ago.

 Farm District Road hasn't changed much since its early days, and this is a pleasant diversion that will give you a good introduction to the Lincoln Highway, albeit paved.
 Turn off Highway 50 in east Fernley at the roundabout, and follow State Route 828 south, then east, to rejoin 50.
 The scenery is particularly pleasing in the fall when the leaves are turning.